Fontodi, Organic Extra Virgin Olive Oil Chianti Classico

 Production

 The olives were picked by hand and carefully pressed on the same day in order to retain the maximum freshness and fragrance of the fruit.
 Ultra modern, stainless steel continuous presses were used to protect the paste and oil from oxidation.
-This resulted in fresh, clean oils that will retain their colour and fruitiness for longer.
+This resulted in a fresh, clean oil that will retain its colour and fruitiness for longer.
 The oil was stored briefly in stainless-steel tanks rather than 'orci' (terracotta urns).
 It was filtered through cotton and bottled early to maximise freshness.

 Tasting Notes & Technical Details

-The oil is deep green in colour with a fresh aroma of olives, artichokes and aromatic herbs.
-On the palate it already has a good balance between bitter and spicy notes in the finish while maintaining a great freshness.
+This Extra Virgin Olive oil is deep green in colour with a fresh aroma of olives, artichokes and aromatic herbs.
+On the palate it already has a good balance between bitter and spicy notes while maintaining a great freshness.

 Other wines from this producer